Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 {{RFC5080, Section 2.2.2}}, describes how duplicate RADIUS/UDP requests result in the retransmission of a previously cached RADIUS/UDP response.
 Due to DTLS sequence window requirements, a server MUST NOT retransmit a previously sent DTLS packet.
-Instead, it should cache the RADIUS tresponse packet, and re-process it through DTLS to create a new RADIUS/DTLS packet, every time it is necessary to retransmit a RADIUS response.
+Instead, it should cache the RADIUS response packet, and re-process it through DTLS to create a new RADIUS/DTLS packet, every time it is necessary to retransmit a RADIUS response.

+[^movespecfromclsrvhere]{:jf}

+[^movespecfromclsrvhere]: There are some specs (e.g. watchdog, stateless session resumption, closing session if malformed packet or security checks fail) which are valid for both server and client.
+It might be worth to just move them here instead of having them in both the client and the server spec.

 ### Server Session Management

+[^src_7360_5_1]

+[^src_7360_5_1]: Source: RFC7360, Section 5.1

 A RADIUS/DTLS server MUST track ongoing DTLS sessions for each client, based on the following 4-tuple: